Connecting the Corridor -

 - Stormwater Management

-The planning process is being conducted as a joint effort between the Department of City Development and Department of Public Works with supporting partnerships.
-Connecting the Corridor recommendations will complement the 30th Street Corridor Economic Development Master Plan and other city initiatives and plans.
+The planning process was conducted as a joint effort between the Department of City Development and Department of Public Works with supporting partnerships.
+Connecting the Corridor recommendations complement the 30th Street Corridor Economic Development Master Plan and other city initiatives and plans.

 Click on the image below for a map of the planning area:

 - April 2019: Plan Kickoff

 - May-October 2019: Public Meetings and Community Outreach

 - August 2020: Plan Draft released for review

 - Fall 2020: Plan Adoption